KenyTea/QA-Guru-HW19-Rest-assured-Allure/README.md

 ## Description:

-This project was created to understand how to work with Rest Assured.
+this project was created for learning to work with Rest Assured and UI tests

 ___